 However, we were determined that our customers would continue to receive the same levels of service that we demand so teamed up with a close associate, Michael Roberts, who is able to help Clark and Poole customers.

-Michael’s company, Protect and Invest, is based in Newbury but he spends half the week at our office in Wokingham.
+Michael’s company, Spend Time, is based at our office in Wokingham.
 Further information about Michael and his company are available here.
+You can contact Michael directly, using a reference of Clark and Poole Ltd, at [email protected]

 There are many points in life when you should consider your pension provisions, often at stressful and busy times.
 For example if you are: